NullVoxPopuli/emberconf-2023-resources/resources/pages/main/ideas/components.md

 not really, but also kind of.
 It starts to get a little awkward here.
-I mean, at least not universally across all frameworks. lit-html and React might be able use resources as components by returning JSX as their value.
+I mean, resources probably don't make sense as components universally across all frameworks.

-But many other frameworks, which use templating, such as
-- angular
-- svelte
-- and ember
+lit-element, React, angular, svelte, etc ..  maybe could use resources as components by returning a template-only (or presentational, or stateless) component as their value, using the closed over function within the resource _as_ the state.

-The main thing is that every framework has legit component implementations, and
+The main thing is that every framework already has legit component implementations, and those implementations are good at what they do.

 -->